RobertoMantas/MODIS_analysis/README.md

 # Run example

 ### Let's assume everything is installed correctly and working:
-If you have access to the cluster "Lancelot" (at the Luleå University of Technology), you can literally follow this example as I have already done all the previous installations.
+If you have access to the cluster "Lancelot" (at the Luleå University of Technology), you can follow this example as I have already done all the previous installations.

-1. Go to the folder you would like to do the run: e.g. `$ cd /data/no_backup/roberto/shaktiman_project/` Here, create a folder with any name with the following command: `$ mkdir foldername` (Change “foldername” with the name you want)
+1. Go to the folder you would like to do the run: e.g. `$ cd /data/no_backup/shaktiman/` Here, create a folder with any name with the following command: `$ mkdir foldername` (Change “foldername” with the name you want).
 Now go into the folder with: `$ cd foldername` (Change “foldername” with the name you chose before)

 2. Make sure you clone the repository: